lmcai/Orobanchaceae_comparative_mitome/mitome_assembly_structure/README.md

 ```

-(3).
-Then use the script `de_bruijn_graph_based_repeat_identification.py` to identify candidate repeat based on the number of connections in the de bruijn graph and presence in the final assembly.
+(3) Then use the script `de_bruijn_graph_based_repeat_identification.py` to identify candidate repeat based on the number of connections in the de bruijn graph and presence in the final assembly.
 The output `repeat_candidate.tsv` includes the kmer coverage and length for each candidate contig as well as the coverage for immediate neighbour contigs.

-(4).
-Manually inspected the length, coverage of candidate repeats in the spreadsheet.
+(4) Manually inspected the length, coverage of candidate repeats in the spreadsheet.
+Then extract the sequences in fasta format.

+(5) Blast the repeat sequences against plastid assemblies, then remove sequences overlap >95% with plastomes.